LumitoLuma/ProgramOverflow/README.md

 ## Downloading compiled source code
 You can download compiled source code through my project website [lumitoluma.github.io/ProgramOverflow](https://lumitoluma.github.io/ProgramOverflow), through my website [www.lumito.net](https://lumito.net) or directly using my download server [dl.lumito.net/public/repos/ProgramOverflow](https://dl.lumito.net/public/repos/ProgramOverflow)

+## FAQ

+-   Is Program Overflow good for my computer?

+    ► Well...
+I would not enable the dangerous features on a real computer, but if you do not enable them, I think the program is safe.
+However, I am not responsible of any damage this tool can make to your computer.

+-   I have seen that the image of this text document has features that the program I download through releases does not have.
+How can I get them?

+    ► Currently are under development.
+You can always download the "latest latest" version of Program Overflow through my downloads website.

+-   How can I try this program safely?

+    ► You can try it safely in a virtual machine.
+A good free one is [VirtualBox](https://www.virtualbox.org) and the best (paid) one is [VMware Workstation Pro](https://www.vmware.com/products/workstation-pro.html)

 ## Badges

 | Github Actions | AppVeyor | Azure Pipelines | Travis CI | Codacy |